My grandfather was a business professor and management consultant from the 1940s to the 1980s.

 As an expert in Organizational Behavior—and a labor arbitrator—one of his specialties was helping companies work more cooperatively with employees.
 I grew up hearing stories about his working with companies like GE and Nestle and Caterpillar.

 I recently came across a lecture he gave to an audience of military leaders in 1953.
 He shared an employee empowerment story that’s still timely, six decades later:

 Two years ago I worked for the New York Central Railroad observing some of its operations. … It was a hot August day.
 This fellow was sitting in this tower with the sun shining brightly.
 I said, “What is it you don’t like about your job?”
 “These d— blinds.
 See how the sun is boiling in the window?”

 [I said,] “Have you asked anyone to get blinds put in?
 Why don’t you speak to somebody about it?”
 He pulled out an old envelope and said, “Here are all the people I talked to.
 They even came out here and measured them.
 I still haven’t gotten the blinds.”

-Empowering frontline employees leads to happier clients.
-But while marketing is important, it isn’t life-or-death.
-When frontline operations employees don’t feel empowered to report problems to upper management, it can lead to terrible, avoidable consequences.
+When your agency’s frontline employees don’t feel empowered to report problems to upper management, it can lead to potentially terrible—yet entirely avoidable—consequences.
 And there’s no excuse.
-We’ve known that for 60 years.
+We’ve known that for 60+ years.

-Question: What would it take to better-empower your employees?
+Question: What would it take to better empower your agency’s employees?